ajb413/clinvar-screening-vcf/README.md

-# ClinVar Carrier Screening Tool
+# ClinVar Genetic Screening Tool

 A genetic screening tool that analyzes DNA variants from VCF files to identify carrier/potentially affected status associated with inherited diseases.